SummerSlam (2009)

 The 2009 SummerSlam was a professional wrestling pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE).
-It was the 22nd annual SummerSlam and took place on August 23, 2009, at Staples Center in Los Angeles, California, marking the first of six consecutive SummerSlam events to take place at the arena.
-The event featured wrestlers from the promotion's Raw, SmackDown, and ECW brand divisions, in turn marking the last SummerSlam to include the ECW brand.
+It was the 22nd annual SummerSlam and took place on August 23, 2009, at the Staples Center in Los Angeles, California, held for wrestlers from the promotion's Raw, SmackDown, and ECW brand divisions.
+This was the first of six consecutive SummerSlam events to take place at the Staples Center and the last SummerSlam to include the ECW brand and the ECW Championship, as the brand was dissolved in February 2010, deactivating the championship along with it.

 Eight matches were contested on the event's card.
-The main events of the evening included CM Punk defeating Jeff Hardy in a Tables, Ladders, and Chairs match to win the World Heavyweight Championship for a third time, Randy Orton retaining the WWE Championship against John Cena after the match was restarted multiple times, Christian retaining the ECW Championship against William Regal, and D-Generation X's Triple H and Shawn Michaels defeating The Legacy's Cody Rhodes and Ted DiBiase.
-Also on the show, WWE Intercontinental Champion Rey Mysterio defeated Dolph Ziggler and Chris Jericho and The Big Show defended the Unified WWE Tag Team Championship against Cryme Tyme.
-The event received 369,000 buys, down from the SummerSlam 2008 figure of 477,000 buys.
+The main events of the evening included CM Punk defeating Jeff Hardy in a Tables, Ladders, and Chairs match to win SmackDown's World Heavyweight Championship for a third time, Randy Orton retaining Raw's WWE Championship against John Cena after the match was restarted multiple times, Christian retaining the ECW Championship against William Regal, and in a bout from Raw, D-Generation X (Triple H and Shawn Michaels) defeated The Legacy (Cody Rhodes and Ted DiBiase).
+Also on the show, SmackDown's Intercontinental Champion Rey Mysterio defeated Dolph Ziggler while Jeri-Show (Chris Jericho and Big Show) defended the Unified WWE Tag Team Championship against Cryme Tyme (JTG and Shad Gaspard).
+The event received 369,000 buys, down from the 2008 figure of 477,000 buys.

 Production

 Background

-The event was held at the Staples Center in Los Angeles, California.
+The 22nd annual SummerSlam was held at the Staples Center in Los Angeles, California.

-SummerSlam is an annual pay-per-view (PPV) produced every August by World Wrestling Entertainment (WWE) since 1988.
+SummerSlam is an annual professional wrestling pay-per-view (PPV) event produced every August by World Wrestling Entertainment (WWE) since 1988.
 Dubbed "The Biggest Party of the Summer", it is one of the promotion's original four pay-per-views, along with WrestleMania, Royal Rumble, and Survivor Series, referred to as the "Big Four".
 It has since become considered WWE's second biggest event of the year behind WrestleMania.
-The 2009 event was the 22nd event in the SummerSlam chronology and was scheduled to be held on August 23, 2009, at Staples Center in Los Angeles, California.
-It featured wrestlers from the Raw, SmackDown, and ECW brands.
+The 22nd SummerSlam was scheduled to be held on August 23, 2009, at Staples Center in Los Angeles, California and featured wrestlers from the Raw, SmackDown, and ECW brands.

 Tickets for SummerSlam went on sale starting February 13, 2009.
 The first teaser trailer for the event was shown at WWE's Extreme Rules event.
 The trailer included the event's official theme song, "You Gotta Move" by Aerosmith.
 As part of the promotion for the event, WWE held SummerSlam Axxess, a fan convention similar to WrestleMania's fan convention, WrestleMania Axxess, at Nokia Plaza in L.A.
 Live from August 22 to August 23.
-According to video game publisher THQ, further details of the latest installment of their WWE SmackDown series, WWE SmackDown vs. Raw 2010, would also be revealed at the event.
+Video game publisher THQ also promoted that further details of WWE SmackDown vs. Raw 2010 would be revealed at the event.